latest nhpb_banner 1__compressed2

 Indiana Township Trustees - State Law for “Poor Relief” - Legislation has been in effect in Indiana since 1894 that requires that Indiana's 1,000+ towns, local governments, cities and townships provide support to struggling, low income citizens.
 This government relief can include many things, such as rent help, housing, food, utility bill assistance, grant money and medical assistance.
 Free gas cards can be given to low-income people or the unemployed.
 Contact your local town government and ask them about the law.

 Free Money and Grants - Several non-profits and government assistance programs can provide support to families or individuals.
-Resources include jobs, grants, benefits, and much more.
+Resources include jobs, free grant money, benefits, and much more.
 There will also be a free car or transportation, a tank of gas for work reasons and more.
 Find places and sources of free money for bills.

 Government Telephone Assistance in Indiana - Low income families and those on public aid can receive a discount on their monthly cell phone or land line bills.
 Or get a free cell phone in IN.
 Lifeline and other government programs can also assist with establishing a new service for income qualified households.
 Continue with Lifeline Indiana Lifeline.